matiassingers/generator-sass-library/README.md

 [?]
 Please provide a short description for the project: says hello to the entire world [?]
 Please add some keywords: greeting message nice [?]
 Do you want to add this library to Sache (http://www.sache.in/)?
+Yes [?]
+Do you want to add SassDoc (http://sassdoc.com/annotations)?
 Yes

 Initial sache.json file will be created, please manually submit it at: http://www.sache.in/

+Initial SassDoc index.html is generated at ./docs/
+To generate new docs simply run `npm run sassdoc`

    create _main.scss
    create readme.md